Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 ## What is it?

-Ingress is a Kubernetes resource which represent lines of communication from **outside** a cluster (which could mean the internet) to workloads running **inside** this cluster.
+An Ingress is a Kubernetes resource which represents lines of communication from **outside** a cluster (which could mean the internet) to workloads running **inside** this cluster.
 Ingress resources bring network intelligence to load balancers in the form of rules-based routing.
 Without the ability to span this divide Kubernetes would be isolated from the outside world and limited to running non-interactive workloads such as batch jobs.